omarkhaled646/Cairo-Address-Verification/README.md

 ## Building the Docker Image

-You can build the Docker Image using the following command
+- Open Docker Desktop on your computer
+- Open your CMD then navigate to the location of the project
+- Use the following Docker command:

 <pre id="your-command">
-docker build -t <your-image-name> .
+docker build -t (your-image-name) .
 </pre>

 ### Testing Your Solution